-- This trail is also a beginner mountain bike ride.
+- This trail is also a beginner mountain bike route

-Cheakamus Lake trail is one of the few hikes in Whistler that hardly makes you work for a reward of stunning views.
+Cheakamus Lake Trail is one of the rare hikes in Whistler that hardly makes you work for a reward of stunning views.
 Choose to do a day trip or camp overnight at the various campsites posted along the trail.
-While Cheakamus Lake is a relatively short walk, it’s astounding beauty makes you feel as if you’re in the remote wilderness, far away from home.
+While Cheakamus Lake is a relatively short walk, its astounding beauty makes you feel as if you’re in the remote wilderness, far away from home.
 Studies have shown that we are calmer and happier humans when we’re in nature, and Cheakamus certainly delivers in setting the scene.

-With almost no elevation gain, this three-kilometre hike to the lake is quick and easy: a perfect hike for families with small children, or for those seeking a comfortable stroll.
+With almost no elevation gain, this 3km hike to the lake is quick and easy – perfect for families with small children, or for those seeking a comfortable stroll.
 Along your walk, pause for a picnic while enjoying the view of the cobalt-blue, glacier-fed lake and the jaw-dropping mountains that embrace it.
-Once you reach the lake, the trail continues along the lake’s north shore for an extra four kilometres, where you’ll discover numerous quiet beaches.
-If you choose to stay overnight at the Cheakamus Lake Campground or the further placed Singing Creek Campground, you’ll find food hanging facilities and pit toilets.
+Once you reach the lake, the trail continues along the lake’s north shore for an extra 4km, where you’ll discover numerous quiet beaches.
+If you choose to stay overnight at the Cheakamus Lake Campground or the further placed Singing Creek Campground, you’ll find food-hanging facilities and pit toilets.

-From Whistler Village, drive south for about 8 kilometres.
+From Whistler Village, drive south for about 8km.
 Turn left at the Function Junction traffic lights.
-After 300 metres, turn left before the bridge.
-Follow the dirt road for about eight kilometres to the end of the road.
+After 300m, turn left before the bridge.
+Follow the dirt road for about 8km to the end of the road.
 While it may be bumpy at times, you can still drive this road by car.
 There’s an outhouse at the trailhead.
 From Vancouver, it’s about a 2 hour and 15 minute drive.

 RAINBOW LAKE TRAIL